mrapp-ke/RuleGeneration/README.md

 - `MainCoveringMEstimate`:  Uses different configurations of the m-Estimate for selecting the rules that are part of the final theory
 - `MainCoveringFMeasure`: Uses different configurations of the F-Measure for selecting the rules that are part of the final theory
+- `MainStoppingCriterionMEstimate`: Uses different thresholds to filter the rules that have been selected by an experiment using the main class `MainCoveringMEstimate`.
+- `MainStoppingCriterionFMeasure`: Uses different thresholds to filter the rules that have been selected by an experiment using the main class `MainCoveringFMeasure`.
+- `MainFMeasure`: Creates a single theory by selecting rules according to a the F-Measure (as `MainCoveringFMeasure` does) and filtering them according to a threshold (as `MainStoppingCriterionFMeasure` does).
+Depending on the data set, the F-Measure's beta parameter and the threshold are automatically set to values that worked best on other data sets.
+- `MainMEstimate`: Creates a single theory by selecting rules according to a the m-Estimate (as `MainCoveringMEstimate` does) and filtering them according to a threshold (as `MainStoppingCriterionMEstimate` does).
+Depending on the data set, the m-Estimate's beta parameter and the threshold are automatically set to values that worked best on other data sets.

 Various command line parameters must be passed to these main classes in order to run the program: